lambert-lab/eth-DNA-storage/README.md

 Since the synthesis of the entirety of the Ethereum blockchain is still cost-prohibitive, the project will reach the following milestones, in order of complexity/cost:

 Storage of:
-1. Single block header: 600byte
+1. Single block header: 600 byte
 2. Complete block (including transactions): 20-30kB
 3. All Cryptopunks: 830kB [6]
-4. Stateless block witness: ~2MB [7, 8]
+4. Stateless block witness: ~1-2MB [7, 8]
-5. Complete history of a single account or smart contract: 2-50MB
+5. Complete history of a single account or smart contract
-6. Data for Eth2.0 deposit smart contract: https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa
+6. Data for Eth2.0 deposit smart contract
 7. Bridge contract transactions (Optimism, Arbitrum, Polyscan, Ronin, etc)
 8. Complete NFT collection (eg. Artblocks project)
 9. Continuous blocks: 30kB * N, with N>10,000